FreaKzero/ddg-terminal/README.md

 # ddg-termial

-NodeJS Application to view scraped results from http://duckduckgo.com in your console - also includes *Instant Answers*
+NodeJS Application to view scraped results from http://duckduckgo.com in your Terminal - also includes *Instant Answers*

+Really useful with the CMD+Click feature of iTerm2

 Usage:
 ```